vitiral/artifact/src/cmd/data/tutorial.md

 useful and which are not.

-In addition, purpose statements allow you to specify what your project will accomplish, but then complete it in pieces. **rst** will help you track which part is complete!
+In addition, purpose statements allow you to specify what your project will accomplish, but then complete it in pieces. **artifact** will help you track which part is complete!

 > ### Exercise 1:
 > Review `design/purpose.toml` and make sure it makes sense.
 Does this